Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Testing the algorithm on experimental data

 \section{Testing the algorithm on experimental data}

-The regression models presented here have been trained on theoretical data generated using the constant interaction model, which does not consider quantum effects, such as orbital level spacing or voltage and charge occupation dependent capacitances.
-To test how it would perform on experimental data, we use the charge stability diagram of the left silicon double split-gate nanowire transistors measured in Fig. 1d of Ref.~\cite{duan2020remote}.
-We present the data in Fig.~\ref{fig:experiment}a where two gate voltage potentials on the same side of the nanowire ($V_\text{g2}, V_\text{g4}$) are varied while the phase response of the resonator is recorded.
-We observe quasi-vertical(horizontal) lines of enhanced intensity associated to charge transitions between the dot under gate 2(4) and the reservoirs.
-Additionally, we observe a line with a different gradient, highlighted by the dashed white line, that could be originated from charge transitions in the quantum dots on the opposite side of the nanowire (QD one or three) or from a dopant inside the channel.
-Either way, the algorithm correctly predicts the main two gradients resulting in the partial rotation matrix $\bm{g}$:
+The regression models presented here have been trained on theoretical data generated using the constant interaction model, which does not consider quantum effects, such as orbital level spacing or voltage and charge occupation-dependent capacitances~\cite{Hanson2007}.
+To test how it performs on experimental data, we use the charge stability diagram of the left silicon double split-gate nanowire transistors measured in Fig. 1d of Ref.~\cite{duan2020remote}.
+We present the data in Fig.~\ref{fig:experiment}a, where two gate voltage potentials on the same side of the nanowire ($V_\text{g2}, V_\text{g4}$) are varied while the phase response of the resonator is recorded.
+We observe quasi-vertical(horizontal) lines of enhanced intensity associated with charge transitions between the QD under gate 2(4) and the reservoirs.
+The DTR transitions from QD 2 are the most intense, as the $LC$ resonator was connected to gate two.
+Additionally, we observe a line with a different gradient, highlighted by the dashed white line, that could be originated from charge transitions in the QDs on the opposite side of the nanowire (QD 1 or 3) or from a dopant inside the channel.
+Either way, the algorithm correctly predicts the main two gradients resulting in the partial rotation matrix:

-As highlighted in Fig.~\ref{fig:experiment}b, the partial rotation predicted by the algorithm results in the DTR transitions of QDs 2 and 4 to be perpendicular to each other.
-To benchmark the accuracy of the transformation, we measure the angles in virtual voltage space and obtain an average angle between DTR transitions of 88.31$\pm$7.62$^{\circ}$ approaching the desired 90$^{\circ}$.
-We note there is a distribution in the original gradients in Fig.~\ref{fig:experiment}a due to a voltage dependence of the capacitance matrix, highlighting a deviation from the constant interaction model at large voltage amplitudes.
-This leads to an average angle between the two DTR transition in real gate voltage space of 123.70$\pm$5.74$^{\circ}$ whose standard deviation accounts for the major part of the error in the transformation.
-We note that the algorithm can be used to predict virtual voltages locally as well as to provide average values over wide voltage areas as described in the next section.
+As highlighted in Fig.~\ref{fig:experiment}b, the partial rotation predicted by the algorithm results in the DTR transitions of QDs 2 and 4 being perpendicular to each other.
+To benchmark the accuracy of the transformation, we measure the angles in virtual voltage space and obtain an average angle between DTR transitions of 88.1$\pm$8$^{\circ}$, approaching the desired 90$^{\circ}$.
+We note a distribution in the original gradients in Fig.~\ref{fig:experiment}a due to a voltage dependence of the capacitance matrix, highlighting a deviation from the constant interaction model at large voltage amplitudes.
+We find an average angle between the two DTR transitions in real gate-voltage space of 124$\pm$6$^{\circ}$, whose standard deviation accounts for the majority of the error in the transformation.
+We note that the algorithm can be used to predict virtual voltages locally and to provide average values over wide voltage ranges as described in the next section.

-\subsection{Performance at different voltage amplitudes:}
+\subsection{Performance at different voltage amplitudes}